 To select breathing exercises, your phone or tablet needs to be connected to Somnox 2 via Bluetooth.
 For more information on how to establish a Bluetooth connection, click the button below:

 After you connect Somnox 2 to your phone or tablet via Bluetooth, follow the next steps to select a breathing exercise:

 Scroll down until you see Exercises.

-You will see squares containing the names of each of the different breathing exercises, such as 4-7-8 and Box-breathing.
+You will see squares containing the names of each of the different breathing exercises, such as Fall asleep faster and Stop worrying.

 Click on the desired breathing exercise.

 Information on the selected exercise will be provided, such as the duration of inhales and exhales.

 If this is your desired exercise, click on the Time button to select a duration for this exercise.
 We recommend choosing a duration between 5 and 30 minutes.
 If you do a breathing exercise right before bedtime, you may select a longer duration.